 That TV-14 Rating Explained

-Is The Falcon and The Winter Soldier ok for kids?
+Is The Falcon and The Winter Soldier safe for kids?
 Ironically the last time we were told that a Marvel television series was PG rated (looking at you, WandaVision), we had a surprise last couple of episodes rated TV-14 that scared my 8-year old.
-So is this new Marvel TV series about to shock our television screens again?
+So is this new Marvel TV series about to shock our television screens again and be too scary for kids?
 Or is this more of the Marvel predictable age rating for kids?

-Falcon and Winter Soldier is rated TV-14 LV for “strong coarse language and intense violence.”
+Why is The Falcon and The Winter Soldier rated TV-14?
+The Falcon and Winter Soldier series is rated TV-14 for “strong coarse language and intense violence.”
 With film ratings also unpredictable these days, having fully disclosed parent guidelines can help determine if a movie or television show like The Falcon and The Winter Soldier is kid friendly – and worth paying those Disney+ subscription fees.
 (Soul movie review, am I right?)

 Adult themes.
 Is The Falcon and The Winter Soldier sexy?
 Well, not in the first episode.
 Hopefully (fingers crossed), Marvel sticks to their low innuendo trend.
 However, there is heavy use of drinking alcohol in just the first episode of this six episode series.
 This includes shots and beer drinking.